ebadi/che-test/README.md

     //132.
 Cleanup console.log : FIXED
     //139.
 Be clear on if we are logged in : FIXED
     //138.
 Solving last puzzle of the level, moves you to the next level : FIXED
+    // 140.
+When page for the first time loades, the hisroty does not load
+    // 141.
+Move info about solved puzzle to login message
+    // 142. slider does not reset together with level on home page
+    // checksolution doesnot register solved puzzles

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see